North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- North Carolina and its opponents have combined for 63 points -- this matchup's over/under -- only twice this year.
+- North Carolina has combined with its opponents to put up more than 63.5 points only two times this year.

 North Carolina Stats and Trends

-- North Carolina has two wins against the spread in three games this year.
+- North Carolina has covered the spread on two occasions this year.

 - The Tar Heels have been favored by 12.5 points or more once this season and covered the spread.